wix/import-cost/README.md

 $ git clean -xdf && npm install && vsce publish
 ```

 See how in the last step we had to clean everything and do a clean `npm install` in the extension folder?
 This is an important step so that `vsce publish` will bundle everything correctly when publishing the extension.
-After that's done, you'll need to run following command so that lerna will sort everything out again:
+After that's done, you'll need to run following command so that npm will sort everything out again:
 ```
 $ cd ../..
 $ git clean -xdf